Overview

 Year-Round

-01 - Application Start Acknowledgement
+01 - Application Start Acknowledgment

-01 - Application Start Acknowledgement
+01 - Application Start Acknowledgment

 Celebrate students who have just started an application and offer support as they continue through the process.